slogan621/tscharts/patient/README.md

    `gender` "Female" | "Male"<br/>
    `name` string<br/>
    `curp` string<br/>
+   `oldid` string<br/>

    If name is specified, all other search terms are ignored, and name is used to search for a match against each of paternal_last, maternal_last, and first.
-If any one (or more) match, that patient is returned. curp corresponds to CURP, a national ID assigned to each person in Mexico and a required part of their medical records
+If any one (or more) match, that patient is returned. curp corresponds to CURP, a national ID assigned to each person in Mexico and a required part of their medical records. oldid is used as a cross-reference to the patient in a previous system/database.

    Note that all name searches are case insensitive.